quizbowl/schema/serialization.md

 ## Minimal example

-Whew!
 That's a lot of really specific-sounding technical jargon.
 But the whole format plays out pretty straightforwardly in practice.
 Here's an example of a very small tournament.

     (This is where the example goes.)